-These Asian Lettuce Wraps are healthy and make the perfect weeknight dinner!
+Make dinner quick and easy with these Healthy Turkey Lettuce Wraps, they make a great weeknight dinner!
 They are low carb, and free of many allergens – including soy, gluten, and peanuts!

 One of the things I love about going out to eat is trying different lettuce wraps.
 Lots of restaurants have their own version of these, but many of them take what would be a healthy main dish and overload it with too much salt, sugar, and fat in their sauces.